 ECE-RJ continued to evolve, growing in size, depth, sophistication, and influence within congregations.
 By 2015, the organization was ready to take the next step in its growth and development.

-Executive Director, Tricia Ginis was hired to meet the needs of the growing organization.
+In October 2015, Executive Director, Tricia Ginis was hired to meet the needs of the growing organization.
 Soon after, ECE-RJ began providing members with more value-added benefits including new consultative services to URJ congregations; online training; and a catalog of information to help directors, teachers and congregations, develop and manage their early childhood education programs.
+Elaine Gaidemak, Executive Administrator retired in March 2016.

 In 2017 the organization took on a formal brand strategy and messaging initiative to better position itself and to become more attractive to potential new members.
 In 2018 an updated and improved website was launched, and the member newsletter went through an overhaul that included a new name, and editorial structure.